ProgramIsFun/EonGraph/README.md

 # EonGraph
+## About this project
 This is a project of visualizing graphs and Edit them.
+## How to run it
+1. ensure you have a running neo4j instance
+2.
+## project structure

 It is consist of the following components.

 | # | Component                  | Description                                                      | Repository URL                                                   | Notes                                            |